 Here at McLean Dermatology and Skincare Center, we have helped many patients address hyperpigmentation that manifests in the form of red or brown spots.
 These spots can vary significantly in their size and shape, and are often found on parts of the body that are regularly exposed to sunlight.
 Although brown spots can be very frustrating for our patient, we offer many treatment options to fade and eliminate these discolorations.
 The key to finding the best treatment solution is to custom-tailor the process to the patient’s needs.
 This means finding a treatment that will fade brown spots, address other skin texture concerns in the process, and fit well within the patient’s schedule.

 To set up your evaluation for brown spots treatment, call our office at (703) 356-5111.
-You can also send us a message through our Contact Form or schedule below.
+You can also send us a message through our Contact Form.

 How Brown Spots Form

 Brown spots, also called liver spots or age spots, are a form of skin damage that is attributable to clusters of melanin pigment.
 Melanin is the pigment largely responsible for our skin tone, and is the body’s natural defense mechanism against harmful UV rays.